 Christmas at Disney World

-Starting in mid-November, Walt Disney World celebrates Christmas, 1500 trees are put in place, and major annual celebrations get underway.
+Starting in mid-November, Walt Disney World celebrates Christmas.
+1500 trees are put into place, and major annual celebrations get underway.
 The biggest event happens in the Magic Kingdom, where Mickey has a Very Merry Christmas Party on many nights, and Mickey's Very Merry Parade features a March of the Wooden Soldiers and dancing gingerbread men.Continue to 3 of 13 below.

 03 of 13

 Christmas at Universal Orlando means wonderful decorations and Grinchmas.Continue to 4 of 13 below.

 Hershey Pennsylvania, aka "Chocolate Town USA", serves up a lot of family fun every year for Christmas-time, including opportunities to see Santa.
 Most notably, the Hershey Park theme park opens up for Christmas Candylane, with more than 1 million twinkling lights, Santa and live reindeer, a Christmas show, a giant carousel, and other decorated rides.Continue to 5 of 13 below.

 The Polar Express and Other Christmas Trains

 "The Polar Express" is a beautifully illustrated children's book (and now movie) by Chris Van Allsburg about a child's train ride to see Santa at the North Pole.
 In a number of locations in the US, a family can have a "Polar Express" experience: a real-life train ride for kids, that re-creates the mood and even some events from the classic book.Continue to 6 of 13 below.